Advik-B/Pretendabot/README.md

 It uses discord intrigrations(webhooks) and lets you impersonate a bot/webhook.

-Use this app to trick your friends into thinking they are talking to you!
+Use this app to trick your friends into thinking they are talking to a bot!

 ## Install